-21.1 The Board has powers under S67 of the Act to grant a general extension of licensed hours in connection with special events of local or national significance.
-The Board will consider the views of Police Scotland particularly with regard to crime prevention and public safety objectives before granting any such general extension.

-21.2 The Board will consider annually whether to grant a general extension of licensed hours for the Christmas and New Year period.
+- 21.1 The Board has powers under S67 of the Act to grant a general extension of licensed hours in connection with special events of local or national significance.
+The Board will consider the views of the Police Service of Scotland particularly with regard to crime prevention and public safety objectives before granting any such general extension. - 21.2 The Board will consider annually whether to grant a general extension of licensed hours for the Christmas and New Year period.